 Kristen is committed to the animal community not only in the Roaring Fork Valley but also abroad.
 She has participated in canine and feline Spay Neuter Clinics in Todos Santos, Baja California Sur, Mexico and participates in local veterinary vaccine drives.

 Tricia Mines, CVT After growing up in Pennsylvania, and graduating from Goucher College in Baltimore, Maryland, Tricia was excited to head out west.
 She sort of stumbled on the Roaring Fork Valley accidentally while researching Veterinary Technology Programs, not fully realizing how lucky she was at the time.
 Tricia graduated from the Vet Tech Program at Colorado Mountain College in 2001, and has been working as a Certified Veterinary Technician ever since.
 She cannot imagine working in any other field, or living in a better place.
 She is excited to continuing taking care of the pets that also call this wonderful place, “home”.
-Tricia lives in Carbondale with her husband, Mike, her kitty, Tika, (a ragdoll cross) and her two dogs, Quinn, (a super sweet, mellow chow/lab cross ) and Mowgli, (a short legged bundle of craziness of unknown origin who someone once described as ‘part rubber ball,” which probably describes him best.)
-Their most recent addition is four chickens!
+Tricia lives in Carbondale with her husband (Mike), her daughters (Iris & Abby), her kitty (Tika, a ragdoll cross) and her dog (Mowgli, a short legged bundle of craziness of unknown origin who someone once described as ‘part rubber ball’, which probably describes him best).
+Their most recent addition are four chickens!
 They are incredibly entertaining and it has been great fun watching them grow up!

 Rachel Braudis, CVT Rachel grew up in northern Westchester County, New York and was a self-proclaimed “horsey-kid”.
 She moved to the Roaring Fork Valley after graduating from the University of Hartford’s, Hartford Art School to see what the ski-bum life was all about.
 It took only a few days of living in the Roaring Fork Valley to realize that she had found home.
-Fifteen years later, Rachel lives in Carbondale with her husband (Andy), children (Leah & Sean), dog (Walter) and cats (Moe & Liam).
+Twenty years later, Rachel lives in Carbondale with her husband (Andy), children (Leah & Sean), dogs (Walter & Isaac), cat (Jeffrey), and horses (Thrifty and Bella).
 A lifelong animal lover, Rachel chased her dream of becoming a veterinary technician by returning to school.
 She graduated from Colorado Mountain College’s Veterinary Technology program on the President’s Honor List in 2013.
 Her favorite part of being a vet tech, everything!
 When she’s not in the clinic you are most likely to see her on bike or foot enjoying our local trails.